lpolish/genko-admin-backend/guides/database-setup.md

   )
 );

--- Allow platform admins to view all organizations CREATE POLICY "Platform admins can view all organizations" ON organizations FOR SELECT USING (
+-- Platform admins can view all organizations
+CREATE POLICY "Platform admins can view all organizations" ON organizations FOR SELECT USING (
   EXISTS (